-A movement from poverty and dependency towards independence and dignity
+A movement from inequality and dependency towards independence and dignity

 in Africa